 Having a creative outlet is very important for me.
 In fact, if I’m not creating I start to feel stuck and notice I get more irritable and am no fun to be around!
 So around our house I’m always working on projects and the family are used to seeing things change…often!
 Today I’m sharing my most recent DIY, a new look for our dining nook banquette.

 You may recall we had previously built a wall-mounted back cushion with a pretty floral print for the banquette.
 It’s a very easy project and if you’d like to see how we did it check out my Banquette Back Cushion post.

 After some time however the fabric had worn , sagged and gotten dirty from little messy hands.
 The white base was constantly showing shoe marks and dirty spots and it was time for a new look.

 Disclosure: Some of the links provided are affiliate links.
 By purchasing through these links you are supporting this family blog and the work we do and there is no extra cost to you.
 If you would like to read our full disclosure, click HERE.

-3. I repeated this entire process on the sides of the seat base.
+3. I repeated this entire process on the sides of the banquette.

 Steps For Re-Upholstering The Back Cushion:

-Changing the cushion fabric was probably the easiest part of this renovation.
+Changing the cushion fabric was the easiest part of this project.

-2. I took a pointy and very flat kitchen knife and carefully slid it under each staple.
-I then used the knife to twist up on each corner of the staples back and forth until they would pop up and off.
-This is the way I found to be the easiest.
-But there may be other safer tools to removing staple gun staples.
+1. I took a pointy and very flat kitchen knife and carefully slid it under each staple.
+Then I pulled up on each side of the staple alternating sides until it popped off.
+This is the way I found to be the easiest, but there may be other safer tools to removing staple gun staples.

-4. I then placed my new fabric on our king size bed with the outside pattern facing down.
+4. I then placed my new fabric from Hobby Lobby on our king size bed with the outside pattern facing down.